prince272/Hubtel.eCommerce.Cart/README.md

 ## Installation

-1. Clone this repository to your local machine.
+1. :octocat: Clone this repository to your local machine.
-2. Open the project using your preferred development environment (Visual Studio, Visual Studio Code, etc.).
+2. :wrench: Open the project using your preferred development environment (Visual Studio, Visual Studio Code, etc.).
-3. Make sure you have the required dependencies installed, such as .NET Core SDK and other referenced packages.
+3. :package: Make sure you have the required dependencies installed, such as .NET Core SDK and other referenced packages.
-4. Configure the connection string in the `appsettings.json` or `appsettings.Development.json` file to point to your desired database.
+4. :gear: Configure the connection string in the `appsettings.json` or `appsettings.Development.json` file to point to your desired database.

 ## Configuration